Skip to content

 The following sections describe the encoding and decoding possibilities in detail.

-To understand in detail which data types are supported, looking at the encoder implementations in include/aes70/OCP1/encodrs.hpp and especially the signatures of the methods
+To understand in detail which data types are supported, look at the encoder implementations in include/aes70/OCP1/encoders.hpp and especially the signatures of the methods

 uint8_t *encode_to(uint8_t *dst, const T &x);